-The Danish society were closed down in the middle of March as a result of COVID-19.
-At this time the jobcenters temporarily suspended the requirements for job seeking and availability.
+The Danish society was closed down in the middle of March as a result of COVID-19.
+At this time the job centers temporarily suspended the requirements for job seeking and availability.
 This suspension ended on the 26th of May and may have affected the LFS-unemployment.
-See the Newsletter (Danish) regarding the significance of the COVID-19 shutdown for the figures for August 2020.
+See the Newsletter (Danish) regarding the significance of the COVID-19 shutdown for the figures for November 2020.